rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 The `ConeGeometry` class is also useful for creating pyramids.
 Simply make a new instance with 3 or 4 `radial_segments` and the "cone" will actually be a pyramid!

+Now you have a variety of new geometries in your toolbox for creating 3D scenes.
+Try using them to build something interesting, like a house or a toy!